 LING 347 Pidgin and Creole Languages (3) Nature, history, structure, and geographic distribution of pidgins and creoles.
 Pre: 102 or consent.
 (Alt. years) (Cross-listed as IS 347)

 LING 410 Articulatory Phonetics (3) Intensive training in recognition, reproduction, and recording of human speech sounds; preparation for fieldwork with unrecorded languages and for clinical work in speech pathology.
 DH

 LING 412 Psycholinguistics (3) The mental processes involved in producing, understanding, and acquiring language.
 Students will conduct a small psycholinguistic experiment.
 Open to nonmajors.
 Pre: one of 102, 320, or PSY 100; or consent.
 DS

 LING 414 Introduction to Linguistic Anthropology (3) Introduction to the ethnographic study of speech and language.
-Pre: ANTH 152 or consent.
+Pre: ANTH 152.
 (Once a year) (Cross-listed as ANTH 414 and IS 414) DS

 LING 415 Language and Gender (3) The role of language in the construction of gender and in the maintenance of the gender order.
 Field projects explore hypotheses about the interaction of language and gender.
 No previous knowledge of linguistics required.
 A-F only.
 (Cross-listed as ANTH 413) DS